 Develop a plan for baseline data collection (i.e. employment and other

-11. The first grant award of £1.5m inclusive of non-recoverable VAT will be paid to
+11. An initial grant award of £0.8m inclusive of VAT will be paid to the Combined

-the Combined Authority in 2017/18 financial year following submission of their
+Authority in 2017-18 financial year following submission of their project plan,

 12. For the following financial years the payments are forecast as follows:

-outcomes are listed in the Performance Monitoring and Reporting section below
+outcomes are listed in the Performance monitoring section below.
+DWP

-percentage of the grant award will be used to pay for overheads such as
+acknowledges that a percentage of the grant award will be used to pay for

 account manager that funding is accounted for and is only applied to pilot based